Universiteit Leiden

 0000-0003-1792-6013

-I am an Assistant Professor (University Lecturer) in Development Studies at the Latin American Studies Programme and staff member at the Institute for History.
-My work challenges economicist approaches to development by engaging with questions of identity, difference, and power.
-Situated within development studies and informed by political economy, anthropology of the state, and sociology of gender and race, it seeks to understand how social policy shapes social and political identities.
-Most of my empirical research has focused on Ecuador, though I have written more broadly about Latin America.
+I am an Assistant Professor (University Lecturer) in Development Studies at the Latin American Studies Programme and a permanent staff member at the Institute for History.
+My work challenges economicist approaches to development by engaging with questions of stratification, oppression, and power, with a current focus on structural poverty, inequality, and migration.
+While my empirical research primarily focuses on the Andean region, I engage with broader issues of power from a global perspective.
+Situated within development studies and informed by political economy and the anthropology of the state, my research employs an intersectional approach that examines how social stratification shapes political subjectivities in post-colonised territories.
+I also teach courses on political economy, informality, and social policy.

 More information about Maria Gabriela Palacio Ludeña